 In March 1920 Mr Chisholm from 88 Moxham complained about construction of a new road on the town belt.
 A creek coming off the hill was diverted onto the fence of his property "which is in danger of being washed away in the event of heavy rains causing the creek to flood".
 Council reported that the road builders had put in a 9' pipe to take the water.
 But presumably this pipe discharged into the Waipapa culvert?

-In 1923 Mr Cundy of 143 Moxham (corner of present day Moxham and Kupe Sts) wrote about the by now covered stream. " The drain has been covered in the whole length of Moxham Ave from Hataitai until it emerges alongside my property.
+In 1923 Mr Cundy of 143 Moxham (corner of present day Moxham and Kupe Sts) wrote about the by-now covered stream. " The drain has been covered in the whole length of Moxham Ave from Hataitai until it emerges alongside my property.
 From the mouth of this drain comes a very nasty smell."
 Council replied that the portion of the Town Belt to the north and west of Tapiri St was used by the residents along Moxham Ave for grazing cows and horses, as a poultry run and as a dumping ground for rubbish.
 "The open drain along the backs of theses dwellings is in a bad state and every shower of rain washes a certain amount of offensive matter into the closed-in portion of the drain between Tapiri St and Moxham Ave."
 The engineer suggested fencing off the open drain to keep cattle out.
-The council had been aware of the pollution problem for at least 10 years.

 Another flooding problem was reported in 1923 by Mr Barton and Mr Partridge of 161 and 163 Moxham.
 The Dept of Health inspector visited and noted that the culvert appeared to be not large enough to cope with abnormal floods pouring from the Town Belt and other surfaces in Hataitai.
 The sluice gate at Bourkes wool scouring didn't seem to be a problem but he recommended it be kept open in times of heavy rain.